The email or letter you’ve been waiting for finally arrives. You read the first line…

 Deflation.
 Despair.
 What went wrong?
 Now, the inquest begins.

 If this scenario sounds familiar and continues to be played out within your company, we’ve compiled a list of investigative questions.
-Working though each question with your bid team could help to diagnose the problem areas, and hopefully prevent another unsuccessful response.
+Working through each question with your bid team could help to diagnose the problem areas, and hopefully prevent another unsuccessful response.

 To make the most progress, you must answer honestly!